23 Pages Posted: 24 Apr 2019 Last revised: 30 Jul 2019

 This conflict is personally familiar: it happened to me.
 In March 2018, students at the City University of New York (CUNY) Law School disrupted my lecture.
 I will use my experiences to illustrate how students attempt to promote and inhibit certain types of speech.
 My goal is to assess how the First Amendment — and broader principles of free speech — should treat the heckler’s veto on today’s college campuses.

 Part I explains why certain speakers are invited on campus.
 Part II addresses the corollary question: why do students protest those speakers?
 Part III considers the necessary consequence of Part II: how do students today protest speakers?
 This part also recounts my experiences at CUNY, and addresses how the First Amendment protects speakers who get #heckled.
-And Part IV addresses how the university should respond to student protests.
+Finally, Part IV addresses how the university should respond to student protests.

 Keywords: First Amendment, Campus Free Speech, Campus Protest, Heckler's Veto